QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 On Minkowski space one could choose $W$ as the Wightman 2-point-function, i.e. the vacuum expectation value of the product of two fields.
 This, however, becomes meaningless in a more general context, since a generally covariant concept of a vacuum state does not exist.
-Nevertheless, Hadamard functions exist on general globally hyperbolic spacetimes, as shown by \cite{FNW} with use of the so-called deformation argument.
+Nevertheless, Hadamard functions exist on general globally hyperbolic spacetimes, as shown by \cite{FNW} (by means of the deformation argument).

-It turns out that using $W$ instead of $\Delta$ in the definition of the star product allows to extend it to more singular functionals.
-To this end one uses H{\"o}rmander's criterion for multiplying distributions \cite{Hoer1}.
+It turns out that using $W$ instead of $\Delta_S$ in the definition of the star product allows to extend it to more singular functionals.
+To this end one applies H{\"o}rmander's criterion for multiplying distributions \cite{Hoer1}.
 Let $t$ and $s$ be distributions on $\mathbb R^n$.
 Let $f$ be a test function with sufficiently small support.
 We may multiply $f$ by another test function $\chi$ with slightly larger support which is identical to 1 on the support of $f$.
 Let $f_p(x)=f(x)e^{ipx}$ and $\chi_{-p}(y)=\chi(y)e^{-ipy}$.
 The point-wise product of two distributions $t,s$ can be defined via the integral

 if the sum of the wave front sets, { } {does not intersect the zero section $\{x,0)|x\in\mathbb R^n\}$.} This condition, called the H{\"o}rmander's criterion, generalizes also to manifolds, since the construction uses only the local data.